remake/kanban-starter/data/README.md

-About the files in this directory:
+This directory stores all of the data for your app.

+# "database" directory

+All user data is stored in this directory.
+A user's app data goes into the `database/user-app-data` directory and their login details go into the `database/user-details` directory.

+# "uploads" directory

+When a user uploads a file, it's given a random name and put into this `uploads` directory.

+# bootstrap.json

+After a user signs up for your app, a copy of the data in the `bootstrap.json` file will be loaded into their data.

+If a user signs up and you change this file afterwards, they won't get the updated data.

+To see a user's current data, look in the `database/user-app-data` directory.

-# global-app-data.json
+# global.json

 Data in this file will be accessible from every layout, page, and partial template for every user.

-Use it to specify your app's name, navigation links, or any other static data that's globally accessible for all users.
+Use it to specify global, unchanging data, like your app's name, navigation links, or any other static data that's globally accessible for all users.

-# user-starting-data.json

-Data in this file is the starting data that every user will receive after signing up.

-If a user signs up and you change this file afterwards, they won't get the updated data.

-To get a user's current data, look in the directory `/_remake-data/user-app-data` and find the JSON file with the user's username.